gamehero10/DailyPlannerApp/README.md

 # DailyPlannerApp
 This is a daily planner app.
 It will help users organize their daily routine and hobbies.
 It will include several features, an optimized task, and error handling.
-Added a task completion checkbox.
+A task completion checkbox has now been added.
 Lets users mark tasks as complete.
 The app now includes notifications.
 Users will now be sent an alert X minutes before a task is done.